torchbox/wagtail-grapple/docs/general-usage/model-types.rst

     Like ``GraphQLInt``, this field is used to serialize ``Float`` and ``Decimal`` fields.

+    .. attribute:: field_name (str)

+        This is the name of the class property used in your model definition.

+    .. attribute:: required (bool=False)

+        Represents the field as non-nullable in the schema.
+This promises the client that it will have a value returned.

 GraphQLBoolean
 --------------
 .. module:: grapple.models
 .. class:: GraphQLBoolean(field_name, required=False)

+    Used to serialize ``Boolean`` fields.

+    .. attribute:: field_name (str)

+        This is the name of the class property used in your model definition.

+    .. attribute:: required (bool=False)

+        Represents the field as non-nullable in the schema.
+This promises the client that it will have a value returned.

 GraphQLStreamfield